Google, in an October 2019 announcement, introduced user-generated images in product reviews on Google Shopping:

 For example, with TrustSpot, you can set your site to automatically feed reviews and ratings into Google within 20 seconds.
 Once you’re in a certain paid plan, all you have to do is enable the Google Shopping feature within your Google Merchant Center account and add the feed from TrustSpot and voila!

 After that, all product reviews are automatically pushed into Google Shopping.
-However, if you’re not on TrustSpot and your review platform doesn’t support such a feature, you can ask your platform to fill the Product Ratings Partnership Request form.
-This may take some time to get approved.
+However, if you’re not on TrustSpot and your review platform doesn’t support such a feature.

 Will all user-generated images get featured in product reviews?